cloudControl/documentation/Guides/dotCloud-cloudControl migration/CLI Cheatsheet.md

 `revisions` | N/A. You can `deploy` any of your last 10 pushed git hashes.
 `upgrade` | `deploy --stack STACK_NAME`
 `--debug, -D` | N/A
-`--assume-yes, --assume-no` | N/A. Use the API if you need full scriptability. cloudControl's API is fully supported.
+`--assume-yes, --assume-no` | N/A. Use the API if you need full scriptability.
+Next dotCloud's API is fully supported.